 Long-spine porcupinefish and their poison

 For further protection, these fish have a symbiotic relationship with types of bacteria such as Pseudoalteromonas tetraodonis, which produces tetradotoxin – a potent neurotoxin.
 The poison will accumulate in their skin and some of their organs.
 This tetradotoxin is around 1200 times more poisonous than cyanide.
-This source reports that, though Diodon holocanthus has poisonous relative species, the long-spine porcupinefish is not.
+This source reports that, though Diodon holocanthus has poisonous relative species, but the long-spine porcupinefish is not.
 However, this is not necessarily true.
 Some reports show it is toxic to humans, but no scientific studies have been conducted to prove this.
 There are also some reports of ciguatera poisoning by Long-spine porcupinefish.

 How to catch them?